scriniariii/CTF-Write-Ups/Crackmes/vodeff's FindLicenseKey/README.md

 for (local_20 = 0; (local_20 < 0x18 && (local_20 < 0xff)); local_20 = local_20 + 1)
 ```

-There are two conditions, but local_20 < 0x18 (24) is always more restrictive than local_20 < 0xff (255), so in practice the loop always iterates exactly 24 times, regardless of the username's actual length.
+There are two conditions, local_20 < 0x18 (24) is always more restrictive than local_20 < 0xff (255), so in practice the loop always iterates exactly 24 times, regardless of the username's actual length.
 The second condition never ends up being the one that cuts the loop short, it's likely a leftover from a larger data type in the original source code, irrelevant to the observed behavior.

 ### The core operation